 Your cousin asks you if you can babysit her kids.
 Her kids are super hyper active and a handful.
 In addition, you’re sick and you really don’t have the energy to do it.
 You can think of a million reasons why you just don’t want to, but you say yes anyway, because it’s a family member and you feel obligated.
 Or maybe you feel selfish if you say no.

 Does this sound like something you would do?
 If so, you’re putting your own needs beneath the needs of others.

 The general mindset is one that believes you should sacrifice your own happiness or well being for that of other people.
 And most people who have this mindset believe that it’s a noble thing to do, and anyone who doesn’t do that is inherently selfish.

 But what good is it to sacrifice your own needs?
 It doesn’t help you, and it tells the universe that you value yourself less than you value anyone else.
 You don’t have to value yourself more than anyone else, you just need to value yourself just as much as anyone else.

 The most obvious solution to this situation is to start living authentically and being emotionally honest.
-You don’t have to express negative emotions in a negative way.
+You don’t have to express negative emotions in a destructive way.
 You just need to be honest about how you feel and be able to express those feelings constructively and stop being afraid of how other people will react.
 You are responsible for your emotions and reactions.
 They are responsible for their emotions and reactions.

 This will most likely be difficult to do though, because there’s usually a reason why you’ve grown into these self-sacrificing habits.
 One common reason is a lack of self-love resultant from unhealed trauma.
 We do not see ourselves as being worthy of love, and we don’t give it to ourselves, so instead we seek the approval of others and we need that validation to feel good about ourselves.
 This results in constant people-pleasing, codependent behavior and ultimately, giving your power away and sacrificing yourself and your needs in exchange for validation and acceptance.